shatteredmoon/squirrel_imgui_debugger/README.md

 For remote debugging, your program must additionally include support for [NetImgui](https://github.com/sammyfreg/netImgui) or a similar application.

 ## Release Notes
+### v0.2
+*Adds a new VMs tab to the Callstack/Breakpoints window for attaching and detaching registered VMs with the press of a button.
+*Adds a Show Hex checkbox for showing integers as hex.
+*Adds RequestVariableUpdates() for forcing updates on all variables - used by the Show Hex check box.
+*The FindSymbol call will now try the consttable for variable information as a last resort.
+*Made the watch window just say "running" when the context isn't paused like most of the other tabs.
+*Adds a temporary stub tab next to Watched/Locals so that the Show Hex checkbox will not wrap to an undesirable location.
+*Fix for misc. crashes when the active context is null.
+*Adds GetVMByName() helper.
+*Adds IsDebuggerAttached() query.
+*Adds a rumVMInfo struct and GetVMInfo() call for querying a VMs name and attachment state.

 ### v0.1
-Initial release
+*Initial release

 ## Getting started
 ### Build the library or embed the source
 There are two methods for using the debugger:

-1. Open the provided solution and build the library for either release or debug.
+1. Open the provided solution and build the static library for either release or debug.
 Link to the generated .lib file in your program.
 2. Copy the source code in the `src` folder to your project and include the source.

 ### Include headers